-Public Safety has a cooperative agreement, not a memorandum of understanding, with the Middlebury Police Department (MPD) in the areas of patrol operations, criminal investigation, service of warrants and parking enforcement.
-The Department of Public Safety has a Memorandum of Understanding (MOU) with the Middlebury Police Department, Addison County Sheriff's Dept. and Vermont State Police regarding events and demonstrations on campus.
+Public Safety has a cooperative agreement, not a memorandum of understanding, with the Middlebury Police Department (MPD) in the areas of patrol operations, criminal investigation, service of warrants, events and demonstrations, and parking enforcement.
+The Department also works cooperatively with both Vermont State Police and Addison County Sheriff's Department regarding events and demonstrations on campus.
 Public Safety reports information related to serious crimes that have occurred on campus and missing persons to the Middlebury Police in accordance with Middlebury policies.
 This is the only cooperative agreement or memorandum of understanding to which Middlebury is a party at any of its campuses.